Winter Steelhead Flies: 11 Must Have Guide Flies

 6. Polish Pheasant Tail Nymph

-This is a fly that many anglers would not have heard of yet but it’s been a fantastic winter steelhead fly and a fantastic fly all year for steelhead, trout, and salmon.
+This is a fly that many anglers would not have heard of yet, but it’s been a fantastic winter steelhead fly and a fantastic fly all year for steelhead, trout, and salmon.

-In the winter I like this fly in a size 10 or 12 but there are times when a size 8 works well.
+In the winter, I like this fly in a size 10 or 12, but there are times when a size 8 works well.

 I have done well with the orange butt and color but have also done well with pink, chartreuse, and black.

-Some years, this fly has also been my most productive fly for large brown trout during the summer and for migratory brown trout during the fall and winter.
+This fly has also been my most productive fly for large brown trout during the summer and for migratory brown trout during the fall and winter.

 7. Bead Head Hares Ear Nymph